Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Weakly flagness in type

 Now we assume the downward flagness is verified for any $\{x_1,x_2,x_3\}$ with Take $\{x_1,x_2,x_3\}$ with $\sum_{i=1}^3\type(x_i)=k-1$.
 By assumption, there exists $1\le i\le 3$ and $x'_i$ such that $x'_i>x_i$.
 We assume without loss of generality that $i=1$.
 Then by induction, $\{x'_1,x_2,x_3\}$ has a common lower bound in $V$, denoted by $z'$.
 As $y_1$ and $z'$ have at least one common upper bound (e.g. $x'_1$ and $x_2$) and $(V,\le)$ is bowtie free, by Lemma~\ref{lem:posets}, $y_1,z'$ have a join, denoted $z_1$.
 Then $z_1\le x'_1$ and $z_1\le x_2$.
 Similarly, $y_3$ and $z'$ have a join $z_3$ and $z_3\le x'_1$, $z_2\le x_3$.
 Note that each pair from $\{z_1,z_3,x_1\}$ have a lower bound, and $\{z_1,z_3,x_1\}\subset V_{\le x'_1}$.
 By assumption 4 of Theorem~\ref{thm:contractibleII}, there is a common lower bound $z$ for $\{z_1,z_3,x_1\}$.
 Note that $z\le z_1$ and $z_1\le x_2$, thus $z\le x_2$.
 Similarly, $z\le x_3$.
 Thus $z$ is a lower bound for $\{x_1,x_2,x_3\}$, as desired.

 The proof of upward flagness of $(V,\le)$ is similar. \end{proof}

-The following is an immediate consequence of Lemma~\ref{lem:big lattice} and Theorem~\ref{thm:triple}. \begin{cor} Suppose $\Lambda$ is a Dynkin diagram of type $\widetilde C_n$ with consecutive vertices being $\{s_i\}_{i=1}^n$.
+The following is an immediate consequence of Lemma~\ref{lem:big lattice} and Theorem~\ref{thm:triple}. \begin{cor} Suppose $\Lambda$ is a Coxeter diagram of type $\widetilde C_n$ with consecutive nodes being $\{s_i\}_{i=1}^n$.
 Then the vertex set of $\Delta_\Lambda$, endowed with the order from $s_1<s_2<\cdots<s_n$, is a bowtie free and flag poset. \end{cor}